m30m/gnn-explainability/README.md

 python main_node.py saturation --num-layers 1 # for the negative evidence experiment
 ```

+You can run the `Pitfall2-Example.ipynb` notebook independently for experimenting with the toy dataset in pitfall 2 explanation.

 ## How to see the results:
 Run the mlflow UI by running the following command in the root directory of the project:
 ```